antonmi/ALF/README.md

 ### Stage

-Stage is the main component where one puts a piece of application logic.
+Stage is the stateless component where one puts a piece of application logic.
 It might be a simple 2-arity function or a module with `call/2` function:

 ```elixir
   stage(:my_fun, opts: %{foo: bar})